FAIR Fine Art Guide

 Silverplate vs Sterling Appraisal Guide: How Buyers Tell the Difference

 Silverplate and sterling are not interchangeable in appraisal work.
-Sterling is a solid silver alloy standard, while silverplate is a base-metal object with a layer of silver on the surface.
-Buyers should confirm which category they have before choosing a FAIR silver specialist or broad decorative-arts intake, because marks, maker, wear, weight, and set context can change both routing and value logic.
+Sterling is a solid silver alloy standard.
+Silverplate is a base-metal object with a silver layer on the surface.
+Confirm which category you have before choosing a FAIR silver specialist or broad decorative-arts intake, because marks, maker, wear, weight, and set context can change both routing and value logic.

 Silverplate vs Sterling Appraisal Guide: How Buyers Tell the Difference - FAIR online appraisal guide illustration